 “We want to help physicians identify why a person is not launching,” adds Dr. Albano.
 “If it’s because of anxiety, there’s so much that we can offer not only for the child, but for the parents as well.
 It is important for young people to learn as early as possible to advocate for themselves and for parents to learn that it is ok to step back.”

 The Hippocampus: Holding the Key to Fear Erasure?

-“For multiple decades, clinical psychiatrists have been trying to treat depression and anxiety disorders, and basic researchers have been trying to figure out the circuitry underlying these disorders,” says Francis S. Lee, MD, PhD, Vice Chair for Research in the Department of Psychiatry, NewYork-Presbyterian/Weill Cornell, and Research Co-Director of the Youth Anxiety Center.
+“For multiple decades, clinical psychiatrists have been trying to treat depression and anxiety disorders, and basic researchers have been trying to figure out the circuitry underlying these disorders,” says Francis S. Lee, MD, PhD, Vice Chair for Research in the Department of Psychiatry, NewYork-Presbyterian/Weill Cornell, and Research Co-Director of the Center for Youth Mental Health.
 “In order to find transformative treatments, we needed to have a new way of doing research, where basic scientists work hand in hand with clinical psychiatrists and translational researchers to come up with new ideas and new paradigms that span the continuum from basic science and animal model research to trials of new medications.”

 “In order to find transformative treatments, we needed to have a new way of doing research, where basic scientists work hand in hand with clinical psychiatrists and translational researchers to come up with new ideas and new paradigms.”

 “At the Center for Youth Mental Health, we bring together people who normally would not have sat at the same table to devise new high-risk/high-reward hypotheses, for example, how to diagnose and treat anxiety disorders at a very early stage,” adds Dr. Lee.
 “Each pilot project involves teams that include Weill Cornell and Columbia researchers so that we leverage the strength of the two institutions working together.”